olapetersson-lagom-consul-client/lagom-consul-client/README.md

 Your application needs to enable the module in `src/main/resources/application.conf` and add configuration for your consul agents hostname, port and the protocol of your service:

+As the lib is currently not on maven central you need to clone it and perform a `mvn clean install`

 ### Configuration

 Add the mvn dependency in the pom of your service